 It’s incredibly difficult to imagine nowadays, but the gardens which surround Heidelberg Castle were once proclaimed ‘the Eighth Wonder of the World’.
 They would have been a stunning display of Baroque imagination – a multi-layered extravaganza of fragrant flowers, grottos and fruit trees.

-These elaborate works were commissioned by Fredrick V for his wife Elizabeth Stuart in the early 1600s.
-Unfortunately, they were soon destroyed.
+Fredrick V commissioned these elaborate decorations for his wife Elizabeth Stuart in the early 1600s.
+Unfortunately, these treasures were soon destroyed.

 Getting There and Away: Arranging a Visit to Heidelberg Castle